LastOfOurs/Last-mvp/README.md

 ## Description

+⚠ FOR INTERNAL DEVELOPMENT, TESTING USE ONLY- NOT SAFE FOR PRODUCTION USAGE ⚠

-For more information about Zion and underlying architecture/design of the application please refer to Technical doc: https://docs.google.com/document/d/1bT8tXOCoHplJq63HBT4i-ExM19-70l_aUVWt4nmpseg/edit?usp=sharing
+For more information about Zion and underlying architecture/design/rationale of the application services please refer to Technical Documentation: https://docs.google.com/document/d/1bT8tXOCoHplJq63HBT4i-ExM19-70l_aUVWt4nmpseg/edit?usp=sharing

 ## Project Outline